geoffhunter/mp3-caster/README.md

 search_tracks scans the 'tracks' list for the specified album/artist and where there is a match it calls add_track_to_queue

 add_track_to_queue creates a file named with the current date/time in the 'Queue' folder and writes the MP3 file location and name to it.

+stop.py

+This is a cut-down version of Music Player, which stops whatever is playing on the Chromecast device.
+It first initialises the connection to the Chromecast device, then sends an instruction to play the blank MP3.
+It assumes the 'Music' folder is "C:/Users/geoff/OneDrive/Music".
+Change this if necessary.
+It also assumes the Chromecast device is called 'Miss Google'.
+Change this if necessary.
+If music-player is running, it will play the next track.
+You could create a shortcut called 'Next' to run this executable and thereby stop playing the current track and play the next one.
+Or create a batch file to delete all files from the 'Queue' folder then run this executable to stop the Chromecast device playing